avast/hdfs-shell/README.md

 ###### Edit Command
 Since the version 1.0.4 the simple command 'edit' is available.
-The command gets selected file from HDFS to the local temporary directory and launchs editor.
+The command gets selected file from HDFS to the local temporary directory and launches the editor.
 Once the editor saves the file (with a result code 0), the file is uploaded back into HDFS (target file is overwritten).
 By default the editor path is taken from ```$EDITOR``` environment variable.
 If ```$EDITOR``` is not set, ```vim``` (Linux, Mac) or ```notepad.exe``` (Windows) is used.

 ### Running Daemon mode